What Are Dow Futures and How Do They Work?

 A Basic Introduction to Dow Futures Contracts

-As you gain more experience investing with different types of securities, you can choose to trade indexes such as the Dow Jones Industrial Average (DJIA) or the S&P 500.
-If you want to take advantage of leverage, you can trade futures contracts on the index instead of buying the underlying securities.
+As you explore the world of investing and learn about different types of securities, you will probably come across trade indexes such as the Dow Jones Industrial Average (DJIA) or the Standard & Poor's (S&P) 500.
+In these indexes, you'll find commodities trading, in which you can trade commodities futures contracts on the index instead of buying into securities.

 If you have little exposure to the futures market it might seem confusing, especially if you hear about Dow Futures and the influence they would have on the direction of the stock market.
-If you're perplexed by Dow Futures, familiarize yourself with the basics.
+If you're perplexed by Dow Futures, here are some of the basics.

 What Are Dow Futures?

-A futures contract is a legally binding agreement between two parties (which can be individuals or institutions) in which they agree to exchange money or assets based on a relationship to a predetermined price of an underlying index.
+A futures contract is a legally binding agreement between two parties (which can be individuals or institutions) in which they agree to exchange money or assets based on the predicted prices of an underlying index.

-Unlike an option, which gives the holder the right but not the obligation, to exercise the terms of the deal, in a futures contract, both parties have an obligation to perform their part of the deal.
+Futures should not be confused with futures options.
+Options are derivatives of the futures market, which have a market and exchange of their own.
+Options are purchased to give the holder the right but not the obligation to exercise the terms of the commodities deal.
+In a futures contract, both parties have an obligation to perform their part of the deal.

 Where Do Dow Futures Trade?